TusharKumarChopra/Blog-website/README.md

 # Blog-website
-A dummy blog website using HTML, CSS, JS, Node, Express and EJS
+A dummy blog website.
+Front-end using HTML, CSS, Bootstrap and Javascript.
+Backend using NodeJS, ExpressJS and MongoDB.